 Whether you are a Dutch citizen or an expat, you need to be registered at your home address, even if it is a temporary one.
 Always check with your new landlord that it’s possible for you to use the address to register.
 Reputable agencies will only work with landlords that allow registration.

 Do you need a temporary rental apartment in Amsterdam?
-City Centre Retreat is a property management company that can provide a range of housing options or just help by answering any questions.
+City Retreat B.V. is a property management company that can provide a range of housing options or just help by answering any questions.
 For advice and assistance, please contact them using the button below, call 0031 6 4444 1231 or visit their website.